 As Marc Andreessen says, "software is eating the world" which means the volume of software produced is exploding.
 But building software is complex and difficult work which drives demand for software tools that help increase the speed, quality, and security of software deployment.Other providers of tools to make software development more efficient include GitLab (NASDAQ:GTLB), JFrog (NASDAQ:FROG), Agora (NASDAQ:API), Akamai (NASDAQ: AKAM).

-As you can see below, HashiCorp's revenue growth has been impressive over the last two years, growing from $75.1 million in Q2 FY2022 to $143.2 million this quarter.
+As you can see below, HashiCorp's revenue growth has been impressive over the last two years, growing from $82.22 million in Q3 FY2022 to $146.1 million this quarter.

-Next quarter's guidance suggests that HashiCorp is expecting revenue to grow 14.1% year on year to $143 million, slowing down from the 52.4% year-on-year increase it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 13% over the next 12 months before the earnings results announcement.
+Next quarter, HashiCorp is guiding for a 8.9% year-on-year revenue decline to $149 million, a further deceleration from the 40.7% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 14.4% over the next 12 months before the earnings results announcement.

-HashiCorp reported 4,217 customers at the end of the quarter, a decrease of 175 from the previous quarter.
-That's slower customer growth than what we've observed in past quarters, suggesting that the company's customer acquisition momentum is slowing.
+HashiCorp reported 4,354 customers at the end of the quarter, an increase of 137 from the previous quarter.
+That's a little better customer growth than last quarter and in line with what we've seen in past quarters, demonstrating that the company has the sales momentum required to drive continued growth.
+We've no doubt shareholders will take this as an indication that HashiCorp's go-to-market strategy is running smoothly.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

-HashiCorp's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 124% in Q2.
-This means that even if HashiCorp didn't win any new customers over the last 12 months, it would've grown its revenue by 24%.
+HashiCorp's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 119% in Q3.
+This means that even if HashiCorp didn't win any new customers over the last 12 months, it would've grown its revenue by 19%.

 Despite falling over the last year, HashiCorp still has a good net retention rate, proving that customers are satisfied with its software and getting more value from it over time, which is always great to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-HashiCorp's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 79.5% in Q2.
+HashiCorp's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.5% in Q3.

-That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite the recent drop, HashiCorp still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, HashiCorp's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-HashiCorp burned through $36.6 million of cash in Q2 , reducing its cash burn by 38.1% year on year.
+HashiCorp's free cash flow came in at $5.72 million in Q3, turning positive over the last year.

-HashiCorp has burned through $54.9 million of cash over the last 12 months, resulting in a negative 10% free cash flow margin.
-This low FCF margin stems from HashiCorp's poor unit economics or a constant need to reinvest in its business to stay competitive.
+HashiCorp has burned through $31.27 million of cash over the last 12 months, resulting in a negative 5.5% free cash flow margin.
+This below-average FCF margin stems from HashiCorp's poor unit economics or a continuous need to reinvest in its business to penetrate the market.

 Is Now The Time?